 There is so much to cover in the 180 days of school, so it is helpful to kick off the first week back to school with projects that benefit students socially, help you as a teacher get to know your learners, and introduce students to the tools (like Wixie!) available to them in the classroom.

-Trading cards are meant to be traded, so if you have access to a printer, ask students to click the Send button, choose Print>Repeat Page>Trading Cards to print nine copies of their card on one sheet of paper.
+Trading cards are meant to be swapped, so if you have access to a printer, have students go to the File menu and choose Print.
+At the print dialog, they should check the Repeat Page box and choose Trading Cards to print nine copies of their card on one sheet of paper.